Content Area Requirements

 Content Area Specialist: Laura Sequeira | askcoe@pdx.edu

-Relevant PSU courses available to complete the proficiency requirements:
+Relevant PSU courses available to supplement preparation, if needed:

 • American, British, or World Literature